GitBolt/axiol/README.md

 For any suggestions, the command `suggest` (Starting with the server prefix) can be used and the suggestion will be sent to the
 [Offical Discord Support Server](https://discord.gg/Rzz5WS9jXW).</br>

-Oh yea default prefix is a dot `.`
+The default prefix is a dot `.` </br>
+Make sure to read the [Docs](/DOCS.md)

 ### Contributing
-~~Also have I mentioned that the db structure is so weird that you can only work locally after fixing tens of errors?~~ Haha gottem code stealers</br>
+~~Have I mentioned that the database structure is so weird that you can only work locally after fixing tens of errors?~~ Haha gottem code stealers</br>
-Make sure to check out [these functions](axiol/functions.py) to get it working locally in case you are interested in contributing
+Make sure to check out [these functions](axiol/functions.py) to get it working locally in case you are interested in contributing the bot </br>
+Any contribution to the documentation even if it's a small typo is open

 - Fork -> Clone -> Edit -> Commit -> Pull request </br>
 *Recommended making a new branch for your changes*